-This page provides an introduction to pacemaker rhythms and links to training materials on this website.
+This page provides an introduction to pacemaker rhythms with links to our free lessons and drills.

-Pacemakers provide an artifical electical impulse to the heart.
+Pacemakers provide an artificial electrical impulse to the heart.
 This impulse and the hearts

 natural electrical signals can be interpreted.
 We provide a training module for pacemaker rhythms and links to

 practice strips of pacemaker patients.